top of page

 Coupled with the key geographical terminologies that you have highlighted from the textbook, you can now easily craft your explanation without having to mindlessly memorise the entire paragraph of textbook information.
 Not only is this a more efficient and effective way to study, you now have the ability to be more flexible in adjusting your answer to address the question demand.

-I hope this post will be beneficial to you as you study or do your revision!
-All the best!
+I hope this post will be beneficial to you as you study or do your revision.
+For a more in-depth explanation on how to learn Geography effectively, do consider getting yourself a copy of my guidebook!

 Recent Posts